Just because you can't see it ......

 For many neurodiverse individuals their disability, condition or neurotype is invisible.
 (Please note that I add a number of descriptions as individuals often have their own preference).

 I can remember being in Asda with my son a few years.
 He was struggling.
 Tearful and arguing, sensory overload and feeling overwhelmed.
+It wasn't fair that I could buy toilet rolls for me but not a £40 playstation game!!
 I was struggling too.
 Sensory overload, a bit depressed and most definitely burnout.

 This particular shopping trip wasn't memorable because of his behaviour or how I was feeling, it was the words of another shopper that sticks out.
 Firstly because of what she said, and secondly because I never replied to her.